 (Description of the policy here)

-(I realize that any content on Wikipedia is subject to change, so I'll specify that I wrote most of this article on May 2019.)
+(Since content on Wikipedia is subject to change, I'll specify that I wrote most of this article on 2019 May.)

-Before I get to the meat of this, let me say that any neutrality policy is inherently a sham.
+Before I get to the meat of this, let me explain why perfect neutrality is a logical impossibility.
 Neutrality means not taking sides in a disagreement.
-But of course, that means you can only state as fact (which is the purpose of Wikipedia) that which no one disagrees with, which is essentially nothing; so they reduce this policy to "present all majority and significant minority viewpoints" and "If a viewpoint is held by an extremely small minority, it does not belong on Wikipedia, regardless of whether it is true or you can prove it, except perhaps in some ancillary article".
+But of course, that means you can only state as fact (which is the purpose of Wikipedia) that which no one disagrees with, which is essentially nothing; the Wikipedia admins know this, so they hedge their "neutrality" policy to "present all majority and significant minority viewpoints" and "If a viewpoint is held by an extremely small minority, it does not belong on Wikipedia, regardless of whether it is true or you can prove it, except perhaps in some ancillary article".
 Oh, that's what's going on.
 Wikipedia doesn't exist to state facts or provable things, but to state consensus.
 That's something they don't like to admit directly.

 Later in the article, when they talk about "Giving 'equal validity' can create a false balance":

 We do not take a stand on these issues as encyclopedia writers, for or against; we merely omit this information where including it would unduly legitimize it,

 In other words, you take a stand.
 If you only mention one side of a disagreement, you are by definition stating it as fact and the other side as factually wrong.

 They also directly link on that very page to their article on Modern flat Earth societies, which as you might expect is a perfect example of them taking a stand as encyclopedia writers against what they believe is false.

 They even mention the objection to their policy that "There's no such thing as objectivity") (which is a pretty insightful way of putting it), but their rebuttal completely misses the point: